Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Resource estimation

 where $C_F$ denotes the cost of the $O_F$ oracle.
-For the fused-oracle approach based on eq.~\ref{eq:O_A_modified}, the $T$-count is

-To obtain a single-controlled version of the block encoding, it suffices to add a single control qubit to the controlled rotations in eq.~\ref{eq:dSparse_rot} or eq.~\ref{eq:O_A_modified}.
 A unitary controlled on $m$ qubits can then be implemented using single-controlled unitaries and two $m$-controlled $X$ gates~\cite{barenco1995}.
 Since the number of Hamiltonian terms scales as $\mathcal{O}(D^2)$, this introduces an additional cost of $\mathcal{O}(D^2 \log_2 D)$ Clifford+$T$ gates.
-The circuit also requires preparation of the ancilla state defined in Eq.\ref{eq:ancila_state_G}, which can be realized with cost $\mathcal{O}\big(D \sqrt{\log_2(1/\epsilon)}\big)$ Clifford+$T$ gates using the method of Ref.\cite{Gosset:2024}.
-For larger molecules, or when certain couplings are neglected, the scaling of the number of Hamiltonian terms reduces to $\mathcal{O}(D)$.
+The circuit also requires preparation of the ancilla state defined in Eq.~(\ref{eq:ancila_state_G}), which can be realized with cost $\mathcal{O}\big(D \sqrt{\log_2(1/\epsilon)}\big)$ Clifford+$T$ gates using the method of Ref.\cite{Gosset:2024}.
+For larger molecules, or when appropriate vibrational couplings are neglected, the scaling of the number of Hamiltonian terms reduces to $\mathcal{O}(D)$.